vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/23_rAma_Devotion_in_a_shaiva_Holy_Place.md

 From the 12th century onwards, this original Skandapurāṇa was gradually

-replaced by a series of texts that style themselves as khaṇd

-. as  of the Skanda-
+replaced by a series of texts that style themselves as khaṇḍas  of the Skanda-

 purāṇa.
-Our text, in the colophons of the three oldest manuscripts, does not refer to itself as a khaṇd

-. a, but simply as ‘the Skandapurāṇa’.
+Our text, in the colophons of the three oldest manuscripts, does not refer to itself as a khaṇḍa, but simply as ‘the Skandapurāṇa’.
 In the 14th century

 this replacement had advanced so far that our text was nearly obliterated.